jbx-protocol/juice-docs-v2/docs/dev/learn/risks.md

 #### Smart contract risk
 <p>
 The protocol runs entirely on public smart contracts explained in detail throughout these docs.
 The Juicebox protocol is public infrastructure running well-known code, all consequences from interacting with networks running the protocol are borne by the entities who sign each transaction.
-The protocol works according to the specifications outlined in these docs to the extent the code is written and deployed correctly, which is a collective responsibility and not guarenteed.
+The protocol works according to the specifications outlined in these docs to the extent the code is written and deployed correctly, which is a collective responsibility and not guaranteed.
 There is a major risk that this is not the case.
 Please do your own research.
 </p>

 #### Project owner risk